thegworld/gtx-browser/docs/mac_build_instructions.md

 ### Exclude checkout from Spotlight indexing

-Chromium's checkout contains a lot of files, and building generates many more.
+GTx Browser's checkout contains a lot of files, and building generates many more.
 Spotlight will try to index all of those files, and uses a lot of CPU time doing so, especially during a build, which can slow things down.

-To prevent the Chromium checkout from being indexed by Spotlight, open System Preferences, go to "Spotlight" -> "Privacy" and add your Chromium checkout directory to the list of excluded locations.
+To prevent the GTx Browser checkout from being indexed by Spotlight, open System Preferences, go to "Spotlight" -> "Privacy" and add your GTx Browser checkout directory to the list of excluded locations.